Crystalwarrior/KFO-Server/README.md

 * **spectate**
     - Switches you to a SPECTATOR character.
 * **switch** "character name"
-    - Switches you to the given character.
+    - Switches you to the given character, provided no other player is using it in the area and it is not restricted.
 * **time**
     - Displays the server's local time.
 * **time12**